-Several differences exist, the major ones with food grouping, position, number and type of other food messages.
-This reflects different approaches to communicating choices within some foods.
+reflects different approaches to communicating choices within some foods.
 For example, pulses are placed as part of protein food (with nuts, seeds and in OLV guides with eggs) in seven illustrations and are represented as a separated group in four.

-Potatoes are placed with vegetables or with cereals and their icon doesn't appear in five out of eleven pictorial representations.
-In fact, potatoes have a high glycemic load (23) and, over the long term, diets high in potatoes and similarly rapidly-digested, high carbohydrate foods can contribute to obesity, diabetes, and heart disease (24).
+Potatoes are placed with vegetables or with cereals and their icon does not appear in five out of eleven pictorial representations.
+In fact, potatoes have a high glycemic load and, over the long term, diets high in potatoes and similarly rapidly-digested, high carbohydrate foods can contribute to obesity, diabetes, and heart disease.

-Regarding other messages, privileging skimmed dairy products is a message included only in one illustration and is a recommendation that recent scientific research has belittled (25,26).
+Regarding other messages, privileging skimmed dairy products is a message included only in one illustration and is a recommendation that recent scientific research has belittled.

-Regarding sustainability, vegetarian (and especially vegan) eating patterns are the most sustainable, since they eliminate or reduce the consumption of foods whose production needs more natural resources and causes greater greenhouse gases emissions (27-32).
-In fact, according to Food and Agriculture Organization, all dietary guidelines should provide guidance for those who wish to adopt vegetarian or vegan diets in order to have a real positive impact on the environment (29).
+Regarding sustainability, vegetarian (and especially vegan) eating patterns are the most sustainable, since they eliminate or reduce the consumption of foods whose production needs more natural resources and causes greater greenhouse gases emissions27-32.
+In fact, according to Food and Agriculture Organization, all dietary quidelines should provide quidance for those who wish to adopt vegetarian or vegan diets in order to have a real positive impact on the environment.
 Vegetarian diets already contribute to the latter, but it can be useful for the vegetarian population to receive other recommendations on sustainability.
 Some of them are: reducing the consumption of highly processed foods; drink tap water; reducing food waste and managing it sustainably; using efficient cooking methods; knowing the impact on the environment of the production of eggs and dairy products (for OLV); avoiding unnecessary packaging.

 It is striking that only 4 graphics of 11 recommend doing physical activity, no one give messages about its exact quantity of time.
-Most international guidelines recommend a goal of 150 min/week of moderate-to-vigorous intensity physical activity, but marked health benefits are observed with relatively minor volumes of physical activity and people might benefit from simply becoming more active (33).
+Most international guidelines recommend a goal of 150 min/week of moderate-to-vigorous intensity physical activity, but marked health benefits are observed with relatively minor volumes of physical activity and people might benefit from simply becoming more active.

-Regarding the presence of specific nutrients and supplementation it's important noting that in Spain, the deficit of iodine is not exclusively linked to the vegetarian food pattern, since the intake of this mineral is deficient among the general population (34).
-On the other hand, the use of herbs and spices as a strategy to reduce salt intake is especially important in the Spanish context, since the daily salt consumption of Spanish population exceed the recommended amount (35).
-Only 6 out of the 11 analyzed graphics include the recommendation to supplement with vitamin B{12} , which is very important not only for the vegan population, but also for OLV (36).
+Regarding the presence of specific nutrients and supplementation it's important noting that in Spain, the deficit of iodine is not exclusively linked to the vegetarian food pattern, since the intake of this mineral is deficient among the general population.
+On the other hand, the use of herbs and spices as a strategy to reduce salt intake is especially important in the Spanish context, since the daily salt consumption of Spanish population exceed the recommended amount.
+Only 6 out of the 11 analyzed graphics include the recommendation to supplement with vitamin $B{12}$ , which is very important not only for the vegan population, but also for $OLV^{36}$ .

 Most of the illustrations analyzed do not indicate exact quantities or frequencies of servings; the complexity of quantitative messages lies in the difficulty of the population to understand the concept of ration.
-Regarding this, Carlos and colleagues suggest including photos of real food portions in the guides (37) while Marques-Lopes and associates propose to use household measures (38).
+Regarding this, Carlos and colleagues suggest including photos of real food portions in the guides while Marques-Lopes and associates propose to use household measures.

 Five of the 11 analyzed illustrations offer messages about discretionary foods and place them at the tip of the pyramids.
-This depiction usefully transmits the little presence that these foods should have within a healthy diet, but its positioning above other foods, at the pinnacle of the graphics, could lead to misunderstandings (39).
+This depiction usefully transmits the little presence that these foods should have within a healthy diet, but its positioning above other foods, at the pinnacle of the graphics, could lead to misunderstandings.

-Moreover, messages and/or icons about foods high in saturated fat, added sugars, salt, and/or alcohol) are often accompanied by terms such as "moderate consumption" or "occasional consumption": these types of messages are probably ambiguous and are not easily interpreted by the population (40).
-In this sense, a recent publication included a simple criterion for incorporating occasionally foods into a national dietary guideline, adapted to the Spanish population (41).
+Moreover, messages and/or icons about foods high in saturated fat, added sugars, salt, and/or alcohol) are often accompanied by terms such as "moderate consumption" or "occasional consumption": these types of messages are probably ambiguous and are not easily interpreted by the population.
+In this sense, a recent publication included a simple criterion for incorporating occasionally foods into a national dietary guideline, adapted to the Spanish population.